citizenspress/citizenspress.github.io/_posts/2015-01-18-Tech-Transfer.md

 share: true
 ---

-It seems like every week I hear of another progressive organization making the transition to new technologies, be they new software, hardware or processes.
+It seems like every week I hear of another progressive organization making a large, organization-wide transition to newer technology.
 The feedback I receive from folks enduring this transition tends to be mostly that these moves are frustrating, time consuming and costly.
 So, I have been thinking a lot lately about how progressive organizations can make this transition more easily without undermining their progressive values.

-I think that these things are important is that I see an increasing number of organizations spend obscene amounts of resources and money on technology only to see the implementation fail.
+I think that these things are important as I see an increasing number of organizations spend obscene amounts of resources and money on technology transition -- only to see the implementation fail.

-At a time where our organizations are under attack, it is hardly something that we can manage to waste resources on.
+At a time where our progressive organizations are under attack, it is hardly something that we can stand to waste resources on.
 This is especially the case when one considers that most of our organizations are mainly services organizations of information workers and organizers.

 This is a starting list if issues I have kept track of from various conversations over the years.
 I will try to expand on them later.